-Parents must strictly adhere to Social Distancing markers.
+Parents must strictly adhere to Social Distancing.
 Furniture must not be moved and parents must not gather.

-Students will be dismissed one at a time by their teacher.
+Students will be dismissed from their normal locations by their class teachers.

-Parents must leave the campus with their child, immediately after collection.
+Parents and children must leave the campus immediately after collection.

 Parents with more than one child and different Pick-Up times will not be able to wait on campus between pick-up times.
-Please contact Ms Byrne directly if you are one of these parents.
+Please contact Mrs Jeffs directly if you are one of these parents.
 We will find a solution!